 The cost of a year’s subscription is $10.00 (U.S.), renewable.
 For this you get two poems per week, plus commentary meant to help you to enjoy the poems better.
 At the end of a year you’ll have received 104 poems, plus helpful notes.
 Please try it.
 If you don’t like it, you’re out $10 (cancellation is not encouraged), but you’ll still have received all the poetry.
 You can’t find many anthologies for so little outlay.
 At the end of two years you’ll have received 208 poems.
 And so forth.
 When the website terminates, an anthology of all the poems presented is envisioned, with a graduated discount for all multiple-year members,

 Do you get any college credits for signing up?
 No. It’s not a college course.
 Any certificates?
 No. So what do you get?
 Only the joy of poetry.
 It’s all inside you—no external rewards.
 But the rewards you get will be inestimable.

 Who am I?
 Why do I think I can do this?
-I have a degree in English from a well-reputed university (University of Notre Dame), and I hold a general secondary teaching credential from the State of California.
+I have a degree in English (magna cum laude) from a well-reputed university (the University of Notre Dame), and I hold a general secondary teaching credential from the State of California.
 But the main thing is: I have is a lifelong love of poetry and the ability and desire to share it, plus several years’ worth of poems to share.
 So I simply say: try me and see.